On the Benefits of Traffic "Reprofiling'' -- The Single Hop Case: Static Priorities

 The proof is in Appendix~\ref{app:static+reshape}.
-Note that \Eqref{eq:worst_case_delay} captures the worst-case delay for flow $i$'s last bit in a burst of $b_i$.
-Specifically, its first (second) term considers the case when the last bit arrives before (after) flow $i$'s last busy period at the shared link, which affects the extent to which it is affected by the reshaping delay.
+Note that \Eqref{eq:worst_case_delay} states that flow $i$'s worst-case delay is realized by the last bit of its burst.
+The two terms of \Eqref{eq:worst_case_delay} capture the cases when this bit arrives before or after the end of flow $i$'s last busy period at the link, respectively, as this determines the extent to which it is affected by the reprofiling delay.

 Observe also that $D^*_i$ is independent of $b'_1$ for $2 \leq i \leq n$, and decreases with $b'_1$ when $i = 1$.
-This is intuitive as flow~$1$ has the lowest priority so that (re)shaping it cannot decrease the worst-case end-to-end delay of other flows.
-Consequently, reshaping it will also not reduce the minimum link bandwidth required to meet specific deadlines for each flow.
+This is intuitive as flow~$1$ has the lowest priority so that reprofiling it can neither decrease the worst-case end-to-end delay of other flows, nor consequently reduce the minimum link bandwidth required to meet specific deadlines for each flow.
 Formally,